TLCLauraB/pymaceuticals/README.md

 What are:<br />
 `# Test for Success`
-These are milestone tests I use to make sure the functions I am building preform as desired before incorporating into the whole of the code.
+These are milestone tests I use to make sure the functions I am building perform as desired before incorporating into the whole of the code.

 I utilized the following resources: